kelvingakuo/pyforkurento/README.md

 sh kurento-module-scaffold.sh TestKMSFilter ../custom_kurento_module opencv_filter
 ```

-**DO NOT USE THIS SDK IN ANY FORM OF A PRODUCTION ENVIRONMENT**

-The implementation of this SDK was inspired by [this abandoned project](https://github.com/minervaproject/pykurento/tree/master/pykurento)
+**This SDK is not yet 'prod-ready'** and was inspired by [this abandoned project](https://github.com/minervaproject/pykurento/tree/master/pykurento)

 ## USAGE <a id = "usage"></a>